 “There’s nothing rarer than something that doesn’t actually exist.”
 Myers said in 2017.

 Even we struggle to understand this NFT, but someone believes in it—it sold for $63,000 at auction.

-Berlin-based Look Labs created the world’s first digital fragrance this year.
+Berlin-based Look Labs created the world’s first digital fragrance in 2021.

 After making a real perfume called Cyber Eau de Parfum, the company recorded the molecular wavelengths of the scent to create a digital artwork.
 They put 10 editions of the digital fragrance up for auction as NFTs.

 44. Non-Fungible Jokin’